fbpx

 As noted, the Wrangler JK model was sold as 2007-2018 model year, thus, the “sport bar” structure was designed and developed in and around 2005.
 At that time, the predecessor Wrangler Model, “TJ” Wranglers (1997 – 2006 model years) were in production, and Chrysler may have tried addressing any observed issues with the roll bar and seat belt systems in its designs for the JK.
 Further, the successor JL vehicles (2019-present), which were produced and sold as 2018 model years, at the same time that the JK was still being produced and sold, contain some modifications that appear to incorporate design changes specifically intended to improve the sport bar structure.
 These changes were suggested prior to the 2007-2018 JK model introduction.

-When the new rule was finalized in 2009, the government back tracked on the classification of the Wrangler claiming that their discussion of the Wrangler in the NPRM may have caused confusion and that the vehicle was really a convertible under its definitions
+When the new rule was finalized in 2009, the government backtracked on the Wrangler’s classification, claiming the prior discussion may have caused confusion and reaffirming it as a convertible under their definitions.

 Notably, NHTSA went on to say the following about the Wrangler and convertibles in general: